ganeshdevnr/linkedin-react-graphql/README.md

-# Building a GraphQL Project with React.js
+# Building a GraphQL Project with React.js By Ganesh
 This is the repository for the LinkedIn Learning course Building a GraphQL Project with React.js.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![Building a GraphQL Project with React.js][lil-thumbnail-url]